 Collaborate in the development of advertising and marketing communication materials using current industry software

 Creative copywriting involving content creation for various media including: digital, mobile, video

 Use of current industry software in the production and evaluation of advertising materials

 Development of digital marketing strategies

-Planning, selling, and creating materials for campus media
+Planning, selling, and creating materials for community based businesses

 Operating System (bundled with new notebook computer purchase)